Designing Privacy-aware Internet of Things Applications: Privacy-by-Design Framework

-In each of the example scenarios above, the software engineer would need to perform further analysis to extract explicit privacy requirements that could support the design of privacy enhancing features into the IoT applications that would be developed to delivery the required functionality.
-In this section we provide an overview of our PbD framework and explain how it could be used to design privacy into IoT applications.
+In each of the example scenarios above, the software engineer would need to perform further analysis to extract explicit privacy requirements that could support the design of privacy enhancing features into the IoT applications that would be developed to deliver the required functionality.
+In this section we provide an overview of our PbD framework \cite{PrivacyAssessment} and explain how it could be used to design privacy into IoT applications.
+We also explain why guidelines are useful to software engineers and how they relate to other approaches for PbD such as principles, strategies, patterns and tactics.